Obama warns on Crimea, orders sanctions over Russian moves in Ukraine

 The United States wants Russian troops to return to their bases in Crimea and for Moscow to allow international monitors into the region to ensure the human rights of ethnic Russians there are protected.

 Obama's order was announced as U.S. Secretary of State John Kerry began a meeting with Russian Foreign Minister Sergei Lavrov in Rome.
-Kerry noted that the sanctions were designed to allow talks to go forward.
+Kerry, speaking in Rome, noted that the sanctions were designed to allow talks to go forward.

 "We want to be able to continue the intense discussions with both sides in order to try to normalize and end this crisis," he said.
 "We will absolutely consider if we have to take additional steps beyond what we've done, but our preference ... is to emphasize the possibilities for the dialogue that can lead to the normalization and defusing of this crisis."